SeisComP/seiscomp/doc/base/glossary.rst

       magnitudes around 7 because the maximum amplitudes of larger earthquakes occur at longer periods than the bandpass of 0.1 s and 3 s for the magnitude calculation.

-      In |scname| a modified local magnitude :term:`MLv <magnitude, local vertical (MLv)>` is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.
+      In |scname| a modified local magnitude
+      :term:`MLv <magnitude, local vertical (MLv)>` is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.

       * Amplitude unit in |scname|: **millimeter** (mm)

       Read the :ref:`technical documentation <global_ml>` for more details and the configuration.

-   magnitude, local vertical (MLv)
+   magnitude, local custom (MLc)
-     The :term:`ML <magnitude, local (ML)>` magnitude with amplitudes measured on the vertical component instead of the horizontals.
+      The local magnitude measured on the horizontal components with a custom parametric calibration functions, amplitude filtering and distance measures.

       * Amplitude unit in |scname|: **millimeter** (mm)

-     Read the :ref:`technical documentation <global_mlv>` for more details and the configuration.
+      Read the :ref:`technical documentation <global_mlc>` for more details and the configuration.

    magnitude, local horizontal (MLh)
-      The local magnitude measured on the horizontal components with a modified calibration functions as compared to :term:`ML <magnitude, local (ML)>`.
+      The local magnitude measured on the horizontal components with a modified calibration function as compared to :term:`ML <magnitude, local (ML)>`.

       * Amplitude unit in |scname|: **millimeter** (mm)

       Read the :ref:`technical documentation <global_mlh>` for more details and the configuration.

    magnitude, local GNS/GEONET (MLr)
       Local magnitude calculated from :term:`MLv <magnitude, local vertical (MLv)>` amplitudes based on GNS/GEONET specifications for New Zealand.

       Read the :ref:`technical documentation <global_mlr>` for more details and the configuration.

+   magnitude, local vertical (MLv)
+      The :term:`ML <magnitude, local (ML)>` magnitude with amplitudes measured on the vertical component instead of the horizontals.

+      * Amplitude unit in |scname|: **millimeter** (mm)

+      Read the :ref:`technical documentation <global_mlv>` for more details and the configuration.

    magnitude, Nuttli (MN)
       Nuttli magnitude for Canada and other Cratonic regions.